-Sadly, SEOs regularly have to endure through two quite difficult conversations about rankings.
+Sadly, SEOs regularly have to endure two difficult conversations about keyword rankings.

 First, in which they attempt to explain the value of tracking keyword positions.
 And the other, when they try to convey what return acquiring higher rankings delivers for a business.